Huang Xing: Early life

 Huang Xing was a descendant of Huang Tingjian, a Chinese artist, scholar, government official, and poet of the Song dynasty.
 Huang Xing began his studies at the prestigious South Changsha Academy in 1893, and received his Jinshi degree when he was only 22 years old.
-In 1898 Huang Xing was selected to complete further study at Wuchang Lianghu College, from which Huang Xing graduated in 1901.
-In 1902 Huang was selected by Zhang Zhidong to study abroad in Japan, and was enrolled in the Tokyo Hongwen University.
+In 1898, Huang Xing was selected to complete further study at Wuchang Lianghu College, from which Huang Xing graduated in 1901.
+In 1902, Huang was selected by Zhang Zhidong to study abroad in Japan, and was enrolled in Tokyo's Kōbun Institute (弘文学院).

 While in Japan, Huang Xing developed an appreciation for the study of military affairs, and studied modern warfare under a Japanese officer in his leisure time.
 While living in Japan, Huang Xing practiced horsemanship and shooting every morning.
 Huang Xing's military training in Japan prepared him for his later role as a Chinese revolutionary.

 Taking up the sword

 In 1903, Huang organized the Anti-Russia Volunteer Army (拒俄義勇隊 (Jù-É Yìyǒngduì)) of over two hundred fellow students in Japan.
 The Army, quickly shut down by authorities in Japan, was intended to protest Russia's growing hegemony over Outer Mongolia and its occupation of northeast China after the Boxer Uprising.
-Later in 1903 Huang returned to China and organized a meeting with Chen Tianhua, Song Jiaoren, and more than 20 other people.
+Later in 1903, Huang returned to China and organized a meeting with Chen Tianhua, Song Jiaoren, and more than 20 other people.
 The group founded the Huaxinghui, a secret revolutionary party dedicated to the overthrow of the Qing Dynasty.
 Huang Xing was elected president.

 The Huaxinghui cooperated with other revolutionary parties, and in 1905 scheduled an armed uprising in Changsha during the Empress Dowager's seventieth birthday celebration.
 The Huaxinghui's plan was discovered, and its members (including Huang) were forced to escape to Japan.
 In Japan, Huang met Sun Yat-sen and helped Sun found the Tongmenghui, another revolutionary party dedicated to the overthrow of the Qing Dynasty.
 Huang held the post of General Affairs Officer, and became the Tongmenghui's second most important leader, after Sun.
 Following the founding of the Tongmenghui, Huang devoted his time and energy to the revolution.